SubekSharma/SubekSharma/README.md

 <h1 align='center'>
-Hello 👋, This is Subek Sharma.
+Hello 👋, This is Er.
+Subek Sharma.
 </h1>

 <p align='center'>
-    I’m interested in Exploring and Trying New things.
+    I’m interested in Deep Learning, Computer vision, Medical Informatics, and their applications in the real world.
-    I’m currently gaining knowledge in Machine Learning. :)
+    I’m currently working on academic papers, and if you want to work together, hit me up. :)
 </p>